Updated: Feb 15

 For a while, I have intended to write a comment on the cartoons that children watch these days.
 Today’s new discovery - Stillwater, a production by Apple TV+ has inspired me to sit down and finally write a few words.
 These short stories (episodes last about 30 min) are based on the characters from children’s books by Jon J Muth.
 Three children and their neighbour, a large and friendly panda bear called Stillwater.
 The children are facing different challenges and find comfort in their neighbour’s stories told in a manner of a classic Zen master.
 Stillwater is a great listener and a storyteller and his stories carry on morals that help to change children’s perspective on the situation they’ve found themselves in.
 Additionally, Stillwater teaches kids some useful skills like mindfulness.
 With pleasure, we as parents watched these cartoons with our children, and appreciated the story, the message and the presentation.

 In our house, where we raise two of our boys (age 5 and 11) the TV is on quite often as we are also working from home and days with kids not going to school are much longer.
 TV is often an easy solution for us to have a quiet moment to work.
 Both of us who grew up in the 1980s/1990s in Poland were exposed to rather different content that our children are exposed now and that often worries us.
+As adults content, children's channel are never ending streams made for binging.
 Another other problem is the amount of time spent on screens.
 The recent survey of 3000 thousand parents by Parents Together showed that average time screen time doubled during the pandemic and a 500 % increase spent online on platforms like YouTube, Netflix, and TikTok.

 I’m not trying to say here all the content on the popular streaming networks is bad, but yet when I look at the general tendency, I feel like we’re feeding generations of young people with the content that is not bringing anything of value into their world while also overstimulating their nervous system with too much to bare.
 And with the amount of content out there, the good stuff is just getting lost.